General Motors 60° V6 engine: LG5

+3.4 L

 LQ1

 The LQ1 (also called the Twin Dual Cam or TDC) was a 3350 cc DOHC V6 engine ("X-code") based on the aluminum-headed second generation of GM's 60° engine line, sharing a similar block with its pushrod cousins, the 3.1 L LH0 V6 and the then recently retired 2837 cc LB6 V6.
-The engine was built only for front-wheel drive applications, and was featured exclusively in the first generation of GM's W-body platform.
+The engine was built only for front-wheel-drive applications, and was featured exclusively in the first generation of GM's W-body platform.